Load dynamic content into your layouts and create site-wide templates for categories, tags, user and articles using the YOOtheme Pro page builder.

 There are several options available to manipulate the content of a field.
 Some field types have additional options.

-Note The order in which the options are applied is: Meta/Tags → Date Format → Content Length → Search and Replace → Before and After
+Note The order in which the options are applied is: Date Format → Content Length → Search and Replace → Before and After

 All fields have options to add text before and after their content.

-Note Text in the Before and After fields can be translated by using Translate Language Strings.
+Note Text in the Before and After fields can be translated by using the WPML String Translation plugin.

 All fields have options to perform a search and replace on their content.
 This is very powerful and allows advanced manipulation of the field content.